-The Group has recognised a profit for the year after taxation of £4,674,000 (2021: £2,809,000).
-As at the year ended 31 December 2022, the Bank had a total capital ratio of 15.3% (2021: 19.1%) which exceeded the regulatory minimum requirement of 14.0% (2021: 14.0%).
-Based on these factors, management has a reasonable expectation that the Group has and will continue to have adequate resources to continue in operational existence for the foreseeable future.
+The Group has recognised a profit for the year after taxation of £6,140,000 (2022: £4,674,000).
+As at the year ended 31 December 2023, the Bank had a total capital ratio of 15.90% (2022: 15.10%) which exceeded the regulatory minimum requirement of 15.29% (2022: 14.0%).
+The Group has also considered its Internal Capital Adequacy Assessment Process (ICAAP) to assess its future capital and liquidity requirements.
+Based on these factors, management has a reasonable expectation that the Group has and will continue to have adequate resources to continue in operational existence for a period of at least 12 months from approval of the financial statements.